websafe/zf-mod-zfc-user-i18n/README.md

 Configuration
 --------------------------------------------------------------------------------

-### Enabling the language packs module in Your ZF2 application
+### Enabling the multilanguage pack module in Your ZF2 application

 In `config/application.conf.php` add `WebsafeZfModZfcUserI18n` after
 `ZfcUser`: